morpho-org/metamorpho/certora/README.md

 A MetaMorpho vault is an ERC4626 vault that defines a list of Morpho Blue markets to allocate its funds.
 See [`README.md`](../README.md) for a in depth description of MetaMorpho.

+## ERC20 tokens and transfers

+MetaMorpho relies solely on Morpho Blue markets to allocate funds.
+It is verified in [`Tokens.spec`](specs/Tokens.spec) that all incoming tokens are forwarded to Morpho Blue markets, and that all outgoing tokens are forwarded to the user.

+This verification relies on the fact that markets respect the constraints listed in the Morpho Blue documentation, in particular regarding ERC20 tokens.
+The verification is done for the most common ERC20 implementations, for which we distinguish three different implementations:

+- [ERC20Standard](dispatch/ERC20Standard.sol) which respects the standard and reverts in case of insufficient funds or in case of insufficient allowance.
+- [ERC20NoRevert](dispatch/ERC20NoRevert.sol) which respects the standard but does not revert (and returns false instead).
+- [ERC20USDT](dispatch/ERC20USDT.sol) which does not strictly respects the standard because it omits the return value of the `transfer` and `transferFrom` functions.

 ## Roles

 MetaMorpho defines different roles to be able to manage the vault, the distinction between roles helps in reducing trust assumptions.